abdulwahid211/basicHibernateSetup/README.md

 # basic Hibernate Setup
-Basic Java Hibernate Setup using MySQL in Intellij IDEA
+This is a just basic setup for Java Hibernate using MySQL which can be run using Intellij IDEA.

+###Configuration File
+Can be found in 'hibernate.cfg.xml' in src/resources/